 About Science in School

-The journal addresses science teaching both across Europe and across disciplines: highlighting the best in teaching and cutting-edge research.
-It covers not only biology, physics and chemistry, but also earth sciences, engineering and medicine, focusing on interdisciplinary work.
+The programme supports science teaching across Europe and across disciplines: highlighting the best in teaching and cutting-edge research.
+It covers not only biology, physics and chemistry, but also earth sciences, engineering, and health, focusing on interdisciplinary work.